The Causal Second Law

 In Section \ref{sect_thermo}, I turn to the relationship between the causal second law and the second laws of thermodynamics and statistical mechanics.
 I reconstruct an explication of the second law by \citet{Jaynes1965}, arguing that it provides a perspective in which thermodynamic entropy can be understood as causal entropy applied to the special science of thermodynamics.
 This justifies introducing the term entropy outside thermodynamics and statistical mechanics, associating it generally with causes and effects, and illustrates that, under certain circumstances, practically useful expressions can be derived from the causal second law.
 I also address time reversal invariance, showing that the reversibility objection does not threaten the exceptionless character of the causal second law for robust causal regularities of special sciences that satisfy the key assumptions.

 In Section \ref{sect_motivatingtheassumptions}, I return to the background assumptions; in particular, I argue that the approach can be extended to multiply realized robust causation, that we can relax the metaphysical reading of state-supervenience, and that the relevant sense in which measure-preservation is invoked is compatible with the open systems view.
 Although the main claims of this paper remain conditional upon the so-relaxed assumptions, the section briefly motivates their general plausibility.
-I also argue that the reasons for the strict increase of causal entropy for robust causes allow robustness to be relaxed to portionality.
+I argue that the reasons underlying the strict increase of causal entropy for robust causes also allow robustness to be relaxed to portionality.